CSD’s COVID-19 Hotline, Powered by ASL Now was Recognized Alongside Apple-iOS 14 and Accessible Pharmacy Services for the Blind.

 The FCC’s Chair’s AAA awards began in 2011 and recognize individuals, products, services, standards, and other innovative developments that improve the experience of people with disabilities in telecommunications and technology.

-As part of CSD’s essential work to build a more equitable world, we invite you to explore Connect Direct’s website to learn more about our efforts to support the Deaf and disabled community through accessible telecommunications.
+As part of CSD’s essential work to build a more equitable world, we invite you to explore ASL Now’s website to learn more about our efforts to support the Deaf and disabled community through accessible telecommunications.

 Our COVID-19 Hotline is still up and running, so if you have any questions about things like COVID-19, new variants, or health resources, please contact us at VP (833) 682-7630 or visit our COVID-19 resource page.